danielhelfand/blog_posts/CustomComponent.md

 further extends their capabilities by providing a CLI that makes it simple to pick and choose what infrastructure to utilize when developing applications on OpenShift.

-More information on image streams can be found in the [OpenShift documentation](https://docs.openshift.com/container-platform/4.1/openshift_images/images-understand.html#images-imagestream-use_images-understand).
+More information on `imagestreams` can be found in the [OpenShift documentation](https://docs.openshift.com/container-platform/4.1/openshift_images/images-understand.html#images-imagestream-use_images-understand).
 Official Red Hat imagestreams can be found on the [openshift/library](https://github.com/openshift/library/tree/master/community) GitHub repository as well as under the [Software Collections](https://github.com/sclorg) GitHub organization.